 PLEASE NOTE: ONLY YOUR PASSPORT WILL BE ACCEPTABLE AS IDENTITY.
 NO OTHER DOCUMENTS ARE ACCEPTABLE TO EASA OR THE UK CAA.

 When you attend for your medical you must bring your passport for photo ID and a current eye prescription if you wear glasses or contact lenses.
 You must inform us if you have undergone any form of laser eye surgery.
 It is possible that you may require other tests or see our specialist consultant advisors if you have any medical problems or anything is found at the time of the examination.
-This will incur extra cost.
+This will incur extra cost (see also Additional Casework below).
 It is important that you divulge and disclose any medical issues you may have or have had in the past.
 Failure to do so may result in forfeiting your medical certificate in the future and legal action by the CAA.
 If you disagree with any of our decisions you have a right to appeal to the UK CAA.

 Please also find a link to the CAA downloadable flow-chart regarding the process of applying for an Initial medical certificate.